awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 1. In the **Attach Permissions** page for this role, find and then select the check box for **AmazonPollyFullAccess**\.
 **Note**
-You can use this process to enable access to any Amazon or AWS service\.
+You can use this process to enable access to any AWS service\.

 1. Choose **Attach policy**\.